adambard/learnxinyminutes-docs/python.html.markdown

 # Another way to call functions is with keyword arguments
 add(y=6, x=5)   # Keyword arguments can arrive in any order.

-# You can define functions that take a variable number of positional arguments
+# You can define functions that take a variable number of
+# positional arguments
 def varargs(*args):
     return args

 varargs(1, 2, 3) #=> (1,2,3)

-# You can define functions that take a variable number of keyword arguments
+# You can define functions that take a variable number of
+# keyword arguments, as well
 def keyword_args(**kwargs):
     return kwargs

 # Let's call it to see what happens
 keyword_args(big="foot", loch="ness") #=> {"big": "foot", "loch": "ness"}

+# You can do both at once, if you like
+def all_the_args(*args, **kwargs):
+    pass

 # Python has first class functions